 You probably already considered teaching styles when you were applying or preparing for interviews – but now is the time to really think about which style you prefer.
 After all, you’ll be studying for five or six years and that will feel like an eternity if you end up on a course with a teaching style that you don’t enjoy.

 You should also look into factors such as anatomy teaching, and how early on students receive clinical exposure.
 Some Medical Schools will have a couple of years of pre-clinical work, whilst others may incorporate clinical aspects from the very beginning.

 Is it important to have the option of intercalating?
 If so, make sure you choose a course that includes this option!

-The size of the medical school can make a big difference in the way the course is run.
+The size of the Medical School can make a big difference in the way the course is run.
 There are pros and cons to different sizes, and it’s all a matter of personal preference.

-A perk of a small medical school is that there is a lot of individual attention paid to your well-being and development (a blessing and a curse, some would argue).
-Placements tend to be a bit closer to the university, with less overcrowding in hospitals.
+On the other hand, a small Medical School can be a bit limiting with regards to meeting people.
+However, there would probably be a lot of individual attention paid to your well-being and development (a blessing and a curse, some would argue).
+Plus, placements tend to be a bit closer to the university, with less overcrowding in hospitals.

-Medical school is a long commitment, and most students will be moving away from home for university.
+Medical School is a long commitment, and most students will be moving away from home for university.
 Think about the place you would have to move to.
 Do you prefer big, busy cities, or small, quiet towns?

 Consider what is important to you – is it shops that stay open late, or having lots of options for leisure activities?
 Perhaps you want to go somewhere near the countryside, or maybe you can’t think of anything worse than that?

+Another consideration would be the distance from your family and home.
+Some are happy to get as far away as possible, but others feel terribly homesick.
 Many people like being far away enough from home to be independent, but close enough to be able to easily visit.
 This may be difficult to imagine if you’ve never been away from home, but it is important as it can really affect your university experience.

 Loading More Content